Alaska Glaciers and Denali: How to See Both on One Trip

 Packing for Summer Instead of Alaska

-Alaska summer is not the same as a warm-weather summer trip.
+Summer in Alaska is not the same as a warm-weather summer trip.
 Rain gear, layers, and good shoes matter.

 Not Sure How to See Glaciers and Denali?